 Prescription Review is working right now to integrate security authentication with Secure Access Washington (SAW).
 This will change how users access the site, making access easier and more convenient.
 This change will require all users to set up personal accounts with Secure Access Washington (SAW) if they haven’t yet done so.
 SAW is a security tool many Washington state agencies use for conducting online transactions.
 You may already have a SAW account you use for licensing, car tab renewals, or any other of a long list of state services already integrated with SAW.
-Prescription Review expects this integration to start transitioning users by the end of March 2015.
+Prescription Review expects this change to take effect for providers by the end of April 2015.
 Please make time to review your SAW access or set up an account with SAW so you’re prepared for this change and your access to the PMP isn’t interrupted.
 We will provide additional updates as our Go Live date approaches.

 Secure Access Washington (SAW) Website: https://secureaccess.wa.gov/